 However, even though you’re killing it like a rockstar, sometimes things aren’t always what you expected.
 Sometimes student life isn’t as easy as you thought it would be.
 And that’s perfectly cool too.
-Here are all the things it’s totally ok to admit to about student life.
+Here are all the things it’s totally ok to admit about student life.

-So uni time can and you noped out of your hometown before the writing on your acceptance letter was dry.
+So uni time came and you noped out of your hometown before the writing on your acceptance letter was dry.
 See you later high school mean girls, that made Regina George look like Mother Theresa.
 Good riddance everybody who saw you trip over sideways into a wall, whilst trying to talk to your high school crush.

 BYE Felicia to your parents who were overprotective and strict as shit.
 And laters to your brother who used to hack your Facebook, embarrass you in front of your friends and be a total twerp in general.

 Now you’re actually here it might be nice to see a familiar face.
-And nothing fixes a hangover like your Mum’s Sunday Roast.
+And nothing fixes a hangover like your Mum’s Sunday roast.
 And you know what?
 Tom was reasonably amusing when he wasn’t driving you to Google "how to sedate your little brother, permanently."
 From your other sister’s computer, of course, it’s not amateur hour.

-Hey, it’s ok to admit you get homesick sometimes, it doesn’t make you any less cool of a student (that Justin Bieber poster on your wall does, though).
+Hey, it’s okay to admit you get homesick sometimes, it doesn’t make you any less cool of a student (that Justin Bieber poster on your wall does, though).
 This is probably one of the biggest moves you’ve made.
 Adapting to it takes time.
-In the meantime, there's always Facetime, even if you only take that opportunity to remind your pet dog, George, that 13/10 he is a good boy.
+In the meantime, there's always Facetime, even if you only take that opportunity to remind your pet dog, George, that 13/10 time he is a good boy.

 So what if in reality, its 11 am on a Tuesday morning.
 You’re knee deep in a Riverdale Marathon, drinking cheap goon.
 And you’ve used a coupon to order a Dominos pizza with directions to come straight to your room, because you can’t cope with the outside world right now.